Aalia-Fathima/Xzect-OSPE-2024-Internship/README.md

 ### Task 8: Next.js
 For this task, I created the website using Next.js, integrating both server-side rendering and front-end frameworks for optimal performance.

+### Final Task: AI Chatbot-Mental Health Support: Provides emotional support and coping strategies.
+In this task, I created a website that has client side made in Next.js and server side made using express.js,gemini-api,npm packages.

 ## Getting Started

 To get started with any of the tasks, clone the respective repository using the following commands: